Why filter Prospects?

 How to filter Prospects?

-To narrow down your Prospect list, there is a number of different filters that you can use individually or combined.
+To narrow down your Prospect list, there is a number of filters that you can use individually or combined.

 1. The Prospects Filters